samandbear/Shopping-App/README.md

 # Shopping-App

 User (Buyer)
-The users are able to shop for different products from Super Duper Mart™.
+The users are able to shop for different products.
 1. Registration
 a.
 Before being able to purchase products, a user has to first register and login.
 i.
 Your application should prevent registration using the same username